nvpro-samples/optix_prime_baking/README.md

 #### Instancing

 All geometry consists of *instances*, which are pairs of meshes and transforms.
 A mesh referenced by multiple instances is only stored once in memory.
-For example, the scene below has 3 instances of a mesh with 1.3M triangles, and requires less than 1 GB of GPU memory.
-This scene also has an invisible ground plane marked as a *blocker*.
+For example, the scene below has 3 instances of a mesh with 1.3M triangles, and was baked using less than 1 GB of GPU memory for the scene, rays, etc.  This scene also has an invisible ground plane marked as a *blocker*.

 ![Instancing Example](https://github.com/nvpro-samples/optix_prime_baking/blob/master/doc/hunter_instances.png)